galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

   </dependencies>
 </project
 ```
-The important things to note are that the packaging type is set to _galasa-obr_, and that the test bundle is expressed as a dependency.
-This should also be true of any other test dependencies, otherwise at runtime there will be unsatisfied requirement errors.
 1. Check that the ```groupId``` and ```artifactId``` values are correct for your configuration and that ```scope``` is set to ```compile```.
 Save your changes.
 1. Right-click the parent project and choose _Run As > Maven Install_.
 A _BUILD SUCCESS_ message is displayed in the _Console_ tab.

-The test jar and OBR are now built and installed in your local Maven repository (`~/.m2/repository`).
+The test jar file and OBR are now built and installed in your local Maven repository (`~/.m2/repository`).

 ### Next steps